handpoint/ecommdoc/shoppingcarts/shoppingcarts.md

 ## 3rd Party Modules

-This is where third-party modules can come in handy, helping to fill the gap between general site needs and the unique, individual needs of your company.

 These modules are not developed by Handpoint.

 For support, please contact the module developers directly.

 <div  style={{
         textAlign: 'center'